scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ### Confirm AKS cluster monitoring

-* Follow the document to confirm the [Cluster insights](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview#how-do-i-access-this-feature).
+* Confirm the Cluster insights on the basis of [Azure container insights document](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview#how-do-i-access-this-feature).

-### Confirm Database monitoring
+### Confirm database monitoring

-* Follow the document to confirm the [Monitor Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-cosmos-db).
+* Confirm the monitoring of Azure Cosmos DB on the basis of [Azure monitor cosmos db document](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-cosmos-db).

-## Wipe out the Resources
+## Clean up the resources

-If you want to remove the environment you can use the following section
+You can use the following steps to remove the resources that you have created.
 Resources should be removed in the following order

 * Uninstall Scalar DL installation
+* AKS cluster
+* CosmoDB account
+* bastion server
+* virtual network
-* Remove the Resource group
+* Resource group

 ### Uninstall Scalar DL